nyanmyohtet/vue-materials/VueJS.md

 Benefits:

-- easier to locate the handler function implementations within JS code by skimming the HTML template.
+- Easier to locate the handler function implementations within JS code by skimming the HTML template.
 - Don't have to manually attach event listeners in JS.
 - When a ViewModel is destroyed, all event listeners are automatically removed.
 Don't need to worry about cleaning it up.